The Home Front

 The derailment gave them a breathing spell in Cincinnati.
 Freights were run regularly the twenty miles to Bellwether, the engines returning with only their cabooses.
 By dint of switching all night, cars which had been intentionally sent to the wrong yards in Cincinnati were recovered and sorted out.

 Harker was at his best in soothing and mollifying the angry N & W, Pennsylvania, and B & O yardmasters.
-He had mentioned the missing shipments to Joe Loomis, who had agreed that they were most probably in the Big Four yard.
+He mentioned the missing shipments to Joe Loomis, who agreed that they were most probably in the Big Four yard.
 They would be recovered in the next day or two.
 Of course, the main lines to the south would be cleared shortly, at which point the onslaught would begin again.
 But Loomis would be prepared this time.

 In fact, Harker felt that he himself had managed the situation extremely well.
 Loomis had been on the point of panic.
 He, Harker, had then rescued a nearly disastrous situation simply by calming Loomis and instilling in him the confidence to do the job.